robertf224/pip-download-manylinux/README.md

 The command passed to `-c` gets run in the docker container before the download/compilation step (if you would like to issue multiple commands, separate them with a semicolon).

-The `--python-tag` and `--abi-tag` arguments specify the targeted python distribution according to (https://www.python.org/dev/peps/pep-0425/).
-Skylab/Houston use cp27 and cp27m, respectively (and thus these are the default arguments).
+The `--python-tag` and `--abi-tag` arguments specify the targeted python distribution according to (https://www.python.org/dev/peps/pep-0425/).  cp27 and cp27m, respectively, are the default arguments.